 Maryland Wear and Carry Permits

-The Maryland State Police - Licensing Division (MSP-LD) currently recognizes the following categories of people as having "good and substantial reason" to be issued a permit:
+The Maryland State Police Licensing Division (MSPLD) recognizes the following categories of people as having "good and substantial reason" to be issued a permit:

 Assumed Risk Professionals

 Judges, prosecutors, defense attorneys, and other professionals who could be targeted because of the dangers involved with their work.

 Those with active top-secret government clearances are generally eligible so long as they are able to prove they hold such a clearance.

 Those who can demonstrate that they are specifically at risk of imminent danger or targeted by others wishing to do them harm.